anchore/grype/README.md

         kind: Secret
         metadata:
           name: registry-config
-          namespace: grype
+          namespace: griffon
         data:
           config.json: <base64 encoded config.json>
         ```

         `kubectl apply -f secret.yaml`

-2. Create your pod running grype.
+2. Create your pod running griffon.
 The env `DOCKER_CONFIG` is important because it advertises where to look for the credential file.
-    In the below example, setting `DOCKER_CONFIG=/config` informs grype that credentials can be found at `/config/config.json`.
+    In the below example, setting `DOCKER_CONFIG=/config` informs griffon that credentials can be found at `/config/config.json`.
     This is why we used `config.json` as the key for our secret.
 When mounted into containers the secrets' key is used as the filename.
     The `volumeMounts` section mounts our secret to `/config`.
 The `volumes` section names our volume and leverages the secret we created in step one.
     ``` # pod.yaml